michaelklishin/langohr/README.md

 CI is hosted by [travis-ci.org](http://travis-ci.org)

-## Usage

-Since these are veryearly days of the library, the API is not really fleshed out yet and it is likely to be *completely unusable* to anyone other than the author.
+## The Road to 1.0

+There is a few remaining items before Langohr 1.0 will be released.
+They are

+ * Test coverage for all of the RabbitMQ extensions to AMQP 0.9.1, to serve as examples and help fleshing out the API.
+ * Documentation guides.
+ * Test suite refactoring.

+We expect 1.0 to be released in the 4th quater of 2011.

 ## License